 I'll...?
 Go on.

-He seemed to have caught himself and immediately stopped.
+He seemed to have caught himself and immediately shut his mouth.
 He took a deep breath.

 I pointed at the door, and finally spoke, "Door's that way."

 He smirked.
 "Finally!
 She speaks!
-Here I thought you were a damn mute!"
+And here I thought you were a damn mute!"
 He didn't seem to hear what I said.

 I expected him to grab this golden opportunity and run the hell out of here.
 I mean, who does allow themselves to be strung along through a blind date?
 Unfortunately for me, Edward Cullen was one of them.
-He moved alright, but he just leaned against the back of his seat.
-"Sorry missy, but if there's anyone leaving today, it will be you.
-One wrong move from me and it's buh-bye to my car.
+He did moved, but he just leaned against the back of his seat, "Sorry missy, but if there's anyone leaving today, it will be you.
+One wrong move from me and it's goodbye to my car.
 I'm going to do this even if it kills me.
 Got it?"

 "You don't like me," he pointed out.

-He shrugged, not tearing his eyes away from the menu.
-"It's just lunch, anyway.
-Once you get home, you can tell your mom we just didn't click.
-Don't forget to add that I didn't bail out on you."
-Before I could say something back, he added, "And that I was a gentleman."
+He shrugged, not tearing his eyes away from the menu, "It's just lunch, nothing serious.
+When you get home, you can tell your mom we just didn't click.
+Just don't forget to add that I didn't bail out on you."
+Before I could say something back, he added, "And that I was a charming gentleman."

 I snorted again.

 Let's just go home, please, and end this pathetic excuse of a date!
 But I knew it wasn't any better.
-I would lose my sanity with Renee's sermons if I do just that.
+I would lose my sanity with another one of Renee's sermons if I do just that.

 I went straight up the stairs when I came home.
-Drenched from the rain, I decided I would take another bath.
-As expected, Renee came hovering over me as soon as I entered the front door.
-"Well, how was the date?"
+Drenched from the rain, I decided to take a warm bath.
+As expected, Renee came hovering over me as soon as I passed through the front door, "Well, how was the date?"

 I paused to give her a short glare.
-She didn't mind it one bit, probably used to my sour mood.
-"How was he?
+She didn't mind it one bit.
+She was probably used to my sour mood by now, "How was he?
 Was he nice?
 Was he cute?"
 She giggled.

 "Bella, you weren't rude to him, were you?
 He's a good guy, Bella.
 Give him a chance."

 Okay, that was hurtful.
 "No, mom.
 I wasn't," I murmured.
 I was never rude, I was just not friendly.